adtsim/student-webdev-labs/reflection.md

 **03-css**

 All the six exercises have been verified for accessibility using the Wave extension as well as the W3C Markup Validation tool for HTML and CSS.
 There were no errors encountered in either of these tools.

+**04-flexbox**

+The flexbox exercise has been checked for accessibility using the Wave extension as well as the W3C Markup Validation tool for HTML.
+There were no errors encountered in either of these tools.